 The Mercury News is the largest local newspaper for Santa Clara County and readers will be able to enjoy full access to local, national, and world news written by both The Mercury News staff as well as freelance, and Associated Press staff.
 Other sections included are sports, business, technology, entertainment, opinion pieces, puzzles and games, obituaries, and much more.

-If you are interested in gaining articles from The Mercury News from before 2006, we offer two additional, separate online services through a different provider, Newsbank.
+If you are interested in articles from before 2006, the library has access to certain, but not all, time periods from The Mercury News.
+We offer two additional, separate online services through a different provider, Newsbank, for issues from these time periods.
 Use your library card number and PIN to enjoy unlimited access.

 The Mercury News is provided by The Bay Area News Group.
 In 2020, the group applied for funding from the Google News Initiative to expand news access to students, library patron and low-income groups.
 You can read more about the funding initiative here.